The best pop-up tents 2025: Top-notch backpacking and camping tents that you can pitch in a flash

 A journalist specializing in outdoor recreation, Lou has covered product design innovations, participation trends and environmentally sustainable manufacturing for over 20 years.
 On the other hand, he’s had some less than successful outdoor adventures: once, completely spent after a hard day on the trail, he managed to set a vintage MSR Whisperlite stove ablaze before accidentally kicking the burning contraption into a lake.

-How to choose the best pop-up tent
+How to choose a pop-up tent

 Remember that, wherever you camp, to protect the environment for future generations it is vitally important to leave no trace.